sandip623/iATS/README.md

 - CORS to be configured for delegating appropriate resource-sharing allowance
 - Cryptographic hash functions to be used for storing passwords securely (i.e., SHA3-256) - the salt will need storing alongside the password in DB.

+# Network Protocols
+- Server ports to be hard-configured to control resource usage.

 -----------------------------------------

 DEV NOTES (can be ignored by reader)